-The reason I love them and wear them practically every day in summer is that they’re loose, easy to slip on and off, and keep you cool.
+The reason I love to wear shifts is that they’re loose, easy to slip on and off and keep me cool.

-In a way, they’re reminiscent of your grandma’s housedress.
+In a way, they’re sort of a modern-day housedress but not schlumpy like Grandma’s old housecoat.
 Remember those shapeless wonders?

 Sheaths are designed to be form fitting so unless you have a perfect figure, shift dresses are a better choice.
-They’re much more forgiving on an older figure.
+They’re much more forgiving, especially on an older figure.

-Choose a dress best suited for your body shape
+Choose a shift dress best suited for your body shape

 Are you a pear shape?

 A pear-shaped body is smaller in the waist and bust with heavier hips.
 If that’s you, look at shift dresses that are classic A-lines.
-The best way to diminish a large bottom is to choose a dress with a layer or a dark color at the bottom.
+The best way to diminish a large bottom is to choose a shift dress that has a darker color on the sides or is layered.

 Are you an apple shape?